 The most important work of his reign was a new set of apartments built in 1240–48 east of the hall and lodgings in the lower bailey: chambers for the King and Queen north of a cloister and a large chapel of St Edward to the south.

-The arcading on the north side of the wall separating chapel and cloister preserves a number of French Gothic features new to England; and the lost windows of the chapel may well have incorporated bar tracery some five years before the architect of the chapel, Henry of Reyns (d 1253), employed it at Westminster Abbey.
-In overall design the chapel was not French, for its plan was rectangular and it had a timber vault, which the King had ordered should imitate masonry and resemble the vault over the ‘new work’.
+The arcading on the north side of the wall separating the chapel and cloister preserves a number of French Gothic features new to England; and the lost windows of the chapel may well have incorporated bar tracery some five years before the architect of the chapel, Henry of Reyns (d 1253), employed it at Westminster Abbey.
+In overall design, the chapel was not French, for its plan was rectangular and it had a timber vault, which the King had ordered should imitate masonry and resemble the vault over the ‘new work’.

-The small west portal is closed by doors with splendid scrolled ironwork signed Gilebertvs.
+The small west portal is closed by doors with splendid scrolled ironwork signed by Gilebertvs.
 Two heads from wall paintings of kings (in situ) in the cloister and west porch and a fragment of a richly carved Purbeck marble font in the chapel are the only other surviving decorative elements.

 Edward III built more of Windsor than any other medieval king.
 From 1350 Henry III’s chapel was refitted as the collegiate chapel of the Order of the Garter (founded in 1348) and dedicated to St George.